jdermont/playground-kvhfh5iv/connect4.md

 CNN (convolutional neural network) seems a natural choice, but I have never done them, they are relatively slow to learn and inference so probably I would need to change my search algorithm accordingly as well.
 I decided to experiment more with my usual approach.

-Experiment: add "doesn't-matter" disc to inputs.
+Experiment: add "dead" disc to inputs.
 In some positions it doesn't matter if disc is blue or red - it can't form any 4-in-row anymore.
-If we mask those and just use piece "doesn't-matter" as another input, it should denoise the inputs, especially in almost full positions, right?
+If we mask those and just use dead discs as another input, it should denoise the inputs, especially in almost full positions, right?

 ```
 211221.11   xxxxx1.11